DART

 In April 2024, the Department of Justice issued a final rule establishing specific technical standards for web content and mobile app accessibility under Title II.
 The standard adopted is WCAG 2.1 Level AA.

-The 2024 Final Rule & Compliance Deadline
+The 2024 Final Rule & the 2026 Extension of Compliance Dates

 A Note on WCAG Versions